 Here is a quick list of checks & actions to perform before starting to code.

-Most of the times, the project uses Google Analytics and other
+Most of the time, the project uses Google Analytics and other

 tracking codes.
-Make sure you disable the plugins that register such scripts on your local or staging environment, otherwise, we are tainting
+Make sure you disable the plugins that register such scripts on your local or staging environment, otherwise, we risk tainting the

 hardcoded rules.
 Also, you might want to check if the